 Figure 2.
-Model kultury organizacyjnej wg.
-E. Scheina Source: own compilation based on: [11]
+Model of organizational culture according to E. Schein Source: own compilation based on: [11]

 Related to human capital is the definition of the concept of human capital management.
 This is due to the fact that employees began to be seen as an asset of human capital and not just as a cost of an organization [12].
 In the Armed Forces human resource allocation model, the Armed Forces' strategy, structure, and organizational culture are internal factors.
 External factors include the external environment [13].